Sickle Cell Disease.

 What is Sickle Cell Disease (SCD)

 Sickle Cell Disease (SCD) is a group of inherited red blood cells disorders.
-People who have Sickle Cell Disease have an abnormal protein in their red blood cells.
+People suffering from SCD have an abnormal protein in their red blood cells.

 Sickle cell disease (SCD) is among the world’s most common serious inherited diseases with more than 300,000 annual births, 85% are born in sub-Saharan Africa.